Tap here to get 5 Secrets to Stress Free Dinners

 1 pound sweet Italian sausage

-• In the base of the slow cooker, coat the bread with the eggs.
+• In the base of the slow cooker, coat the dry bread cubes with the eggs.
 Mix in both the meat and the veggie butter mixture.
 Then mix in the cheese.
-Pour the chicken stock over it.
+Pour the chicken broth over it.

-2 eggs, 8 cups dried French bread cubes, 1 cup grated parmesan cheese
+2 large eggs, 8 cups dried French bread cubes, 1 cup grated parmesan cheese

 • Cook on low for 4 to 5 hours.
 (Read about how slow cookers vary here.)